 Select data from databases for use in your app

 Selections are used to Select certain data from your Repository (database) Tables/Files/Objects to populate local data areas (Data Sources

 Evoke provides "wizards" to help you create your selections, including any parameters to be passed into them.
 Each one is linked to a Table/File/Object in your database and Evoke generates the full selection code (even the DataBasic for MultiValue databases).

-You are able to Filter and Sort your data, call your selections from Evoke widgets and and click actions.
-You can even customise your selections, with the customisation being preserved through each regeneration of your app design and not having to re-apply it each time.
+You are able to Filter and Sort your data, call your selections from Evoke widgets and click actions.
+You can even customise your selections, and when you do the customisation will be automatically preserved through each regeneration of your app design so that you do not have to re-apply it each time.

-Evokes unique "custom code hooks" allow you to easily incorporate and existing sub-routines or code that you have written into the selection or data manipulation process without having to re-write it.
+Evokes unique "custom code hooks" allow you to easily incorporate any existing sub-routines or code that you have written into the selection or data manipulation process without having to re-write it.